 1 Large Onion

 In a large pan, pour 1 tablespoon of olive oil and heat it.
-After that, add onion and garlic and sauté until the onions turn tender, which usually takes around 4 minutes.
+After that, add onion and garlic.
+Sauté until the onions/garlic turn tender, which usually takes around 3 to 4 minutes.

 1 Tablespoon Olive Oil

-To prepare, add cauliflower rice and spices in a pan.
+To prepare, add rice and spices to a pan.
 Pour a quarter to half a cup of water to prevent the spices from sticking to the pan.
 Heat the mixture until the rice is evenly coated and warm, which should take around 2 minutes.

 4 Cups Rice